Final Fantasy: Reception

-However, the series has garnered some criticism.
+However, the series has garnered criticism.
 IGN has commented that the menu system used by the games is a major detractor for many and is a "significant reason why they haven't touched the series".
-The site has also heavily criticized the use of random encounters in the series' battle systems.
+The editors has heavily criticized the use of random encounters in the series' battle systems.
 IGN further stated that the various attempts to bring the series into film and animation have either been unsuccessful, unremarkable, or did not live up to the standards of the games.
-In 2007, Edge criticized the series for a number of related games that include the phrase "Final Fantasy" in their titles, which are considered inferior to previous games.
-It also commented that with the departure of Hironobu Sakaguchi, the series might be in danger of growing stale.
+Edge magazine writers were critical of the series' expansion in 2007, questioning how many of the related games with "Final Fantasy" in their titles lived up to the franchise's reputation of quality.
+They feared that Hironobu Sakaguchi's departure would result in the series growing stale.

-Several individual Final Fantasy games have garnered extra attention; some for their positive reception and others for their negative reception.
+Several individual Final Fantasy games have garnered focused attention; some for widespread positive reception and others for a negative reception.
 Final Fantasy VII topped GamePro's "26 Best RPGs of All Time" list, as well as GameFAQs "Best Game Ever" audience polls in 2004 and 2005.
-Despite the success of VII, it is sometimes criticized as being overrated.
+It was inducted into the World Video Game Hall of Fame in 2018.
+Despite Final Fantasy VIIs success, some critics have labeled it as overrated.
 In 2003, GameSpy listed it as the seventh most overrated game of all time, while IGN presented views from both sides.
-Dirge of Cerberus: Final Fantasy VII shipped 392,000 units in its first week of release, but received review scores that were much lower than that of other Final Fantasy games.
+Dirge of Cerberus: Final Fantasy VII shipped 392,000 units in its first week of release, but received review scores that were much lower than other Final Fantasy games.
 A delayed, negative review after the Japanese release of Dirge of Cerberus from Japanese gaming magazine Famitsu hinted at a controversy between the magazine and Square Enix.
 Though Final Fantasy: The Spirits Within was praised for its visuals, the plot was criticized and the film was considered a box office bomb.
 Final Fantasy Crystal Chronicles for the GameCube received overall positive review scores, but reviews stated that the use of Game Boy Advances as controllers was a big detractor.
 The predominantly negative reception of the original version of Final Fantasy XIV caused then-president Yoichi Wada to issue an official apology during a Tokyo press conference, stating that the brand had been "greatly damaged" by the game's reception.